S. Somanath: Career

-Somanath earned his PhD from the Department of Mechanical Engineering at IIT Madras and was awarded his doctorate during the institute's 61st convocation on 19 July 2024.

-Somanath completed his 3-year tenure as ISRO's Chairman on 14 January 2025 and this period is hailed as one of the best in the history of ISRO.
-Successful Chandrayaan-3 mission, Aditya-L1 launch and impact developments on the Gaganyaan front all put Somanath as a leader who delivered, inspiring his team and the nation.
-The headlines were univocal in declaring that he left a legacy with unparalleled achievements.
+Somanath completed his 3-year tenure as ISRO's Chairman on 14 January 2025 and this period is known as one of the best in the history of ISRO.
+On 23 August 2023, he as ISRO chairman spearheaded the soft landing of Chandrayaan-3 on the South Pole of the lunar surface along with other notable senior ISRO scientists.
+The successful Chandrayaan-3 mission, Aditya-L1 launch and impact developments on the Gaganyaan front gave the public a positive view of him, with the India Today declaring that he "[left] behind a legacy with unparalleled achievements."

 He was succeeded by V. Narayanan.
 Somanath is currently serving as the chancellor of Chanakya University.